JoAmps/JoAmps/README.md

 So, while you're navigating this page, if something appeals to you, don't hesitate to get in touch with me

-- 🔭 I am currently working as a freelancer on upwork doing data science work
+- 🔭 I am currently working as a freelancer  doing data science work
-- 🌱 I’m very open to remote data scientist roles
+- 🌱 I’m very open to full time remote data scientist roles
 - ⚡ Fun fact: I have a masters in electrical engineering

 ### Stuff I've worked on!